Sore Throat Pain: Is it Viral or Strep?

 - Some viruses cause a fever

-Influenza (flu) virus is a common cause of sore throat during the flu season.
-Antiviral medication is indicated if your symptoms started within 72 hours.
+Influenza (flu) virus is a common cause of sore throat.
+Antiviral medication is crucial if your symptoms start within 48-72 hours.

 - Pain in the throat